-Compliance reviews are undertaken 'off-site' however officers of the AEC may still attend a significant third party's premises to inspect original documentation and to hold an exit interview to discuss the review.

-A written report is issued detailing findings.
-This may include advice to amend the significant third party's return.
+The AEC will issue a notice to the financial controller to request documentation and may hold an interview to discuss the review.
+A written compliance report will be provided and may include advice to amend the significant third party's return.